Av75sh/Backend/1 NOTES/chapter1.md

 ```

 ### HTTP
-We don't need to do npm everytime so we can use `[npx nodemon file.js]`
+We don't need to do npm everytime so we use `[npx nodemon file.js]`
-this ('http) => import the build-in http module in node js which allow to create http server.
+this ('http) => import the build-in http module in node js which allow to create http server

 ---

 1. ### Packages :-
-        it is the reusalable code  [npmjs website for packages]
+        is the reusalable code  [npmjs website for packages]
         Ex:- a particular code must be common in all node js files so we don't need to write it again we use the node packages

 2. ### Package.json / Package-lock.json :-